opentable/octopress/source/_posts/2014-05-19-acceptance-now.markdown

 With acceptance tests, when something goes wrong, it could be anywhere in your program.
 Any of the tens, hundreds, thousands, or even millions of lines of code in your program could be at fault.
 This is clearly less than ideal, however there are ways to mitigate the pain:

 ### Minimise Code, Maximise Seams
 Clearly, the fewer lines of code in your app, the easier it will be to hunt down obscure test failures.
 However some problems are too big to be solved with few lines of code.
 What then to do?
-One answer, which I am beginning to explore in a new project, may be to write many small programs, each of which solves only a small part of the problem domain.
+One answer, which we are beginning to explore in a new project, may be to write many small programs, each of which solves only a small part of the problem domain.
 This approach is known as [microservices], and certainly has its own complexities in threading together many small pieces at OS or network level.
-However, a microservices architecture also has benefits tangential to its affinity with acceptance-only testing.
-I'm planning a blog post on this subject soon, once I've run the course with my current project.
+However, a microservices architecture has additional potential benefits tangential to its affinity with acceptance-only testing.
+I'm planning a blog post on this subject soon, once we have more data.

 [microservices]:http://martinfowler.com/articles/microservices.html